exekube/exekube/README.md

 | ChartMuseum | Helm chart repository |
 | Jenkins, Drone, or Concourse | Continuous integration |

-## Design principles

-- Everything on client side runs in a Docker container
-- Infrastructure (cloud provider) objects and Kubernetes API objects are expressed as declarative code, using HCL (HashiCorp Language) and Helm packages (YAML + Go templates)
-- Modular design
-- Git-based workflow with a CI pipeline [TBD]
-- No vendor lock-in, choose any cloud provider you want [only GCP for now]
-- Test-driven (TDD) or behavior-driven (BDD) model of development [TBD]

 ## Setup and usage

 ### Requirements starting from zero

+You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The only requirements, depending on your local OS:

 #### Linux